07 January . 2019

 Real estate agent Ram Konara succeeds by serving the Metroplex’s South Asian homebuyers

-In this blog, we profile Ram Konara, the top producing real estate agent for Newland Communities in Dallas for 2018.
+In this blog, we profile Ram Konara, the top producing real estate agent for Newland in Dallas for 2018.
 Ram has sold new homes in each of Newland’s Dallas communities, including Hollyhock, The Grove Frisco and Canyon Falls.
 He is the first-place winner In Newland’s 2018 Selling Season Spectacular competition.

 Dallas area real estate agent Ram Konara sells as many 1,000 homes a year, and many of his clients have never owned a home before.